ukparliament/ontologies/procedure/meta/editor/data-graphs/instance-data/routes/index.md

 				CONCAT('urn:procedure-editor:Route:',r.id) AS availabilityOf,
 				r.startdate::Date AS startOn,
 				r.enddate::Date AS endOn,
-				'urn:procedure-editor:AvailabilityStatus:4sGJ6xVObCL4KQiPfQ2b6s' AS hasAvailabilityStatus,
+				'urn:procedure-editor:AvailabilityStatus:44ZFHpC3QzK6OnM1JNtysj' AS hasAvailabilityStatus,
-				CONCAT( 'Availability of route from ', from_step.full_label, ' to ', to_step.full_label, ' in the ', p.procedurename, ' procedure' ) AS label
+				CONCAT( 'Open availability of route from ', from_step.full_label, ' to ', to_step.full_label, ' in the ', p.procedurename, ' procedure' ) AS label

 			FROM dbo.procedureroute r, dbo.procedurerouteprocedure AS pr, dbo.procedurestep AS from_step, dbo.procedurestep AS to_step, dbo.procedure p